zhengthomastang/zhengthomastang.github.io/_pages/about.md

 ---
 # <i class="fa fa-cog fa-spin fa-fw"></i> About me #

-* I have been a Research Scientist at [Amazon](https://www.amazon.com/) since Jul.
+* I have been a Research Scientist at [Amazon](https://www.amazon.com/) - [Amazon One](https://one.amazon.com/) since Jul.
 2019.
 I worked as an Intelligent Video Analytics Intern at [NVIDIA](https://www.nvidia.com/en-us/) from Jun.
 2018 to Mar.
 2019.
 My research interests lie in computer vision, machine (deep) learning, and multimedia.

 * I graduated with a Ph.D. degree from the Department of Electrical & Computer Engineering (ECE) at the [University of Washington (UW)](http://www.washington.edu/) in Jun.
 2019.
 My advisor was [Prof. Jenq-Neng Hwang](https://people.ece.uw.edu/hwang/).
 I received my M.S. degree in Electrical Engineering also from UW in Mar.
 2016.
 And my B.Sc.
 (Eng.) degree was earned from the [Joint Programme](http://www.eecs.qmul.ac.uk/study-abroad/joint-programme-bupt/) between Beijing University of Posts and Telecommunications (BUPT) and Queen Mary, University of London (QMUL) with First Class Honours in Jun.
 2014.